 The free super saver delivery to Ireland usually takes 3 to 5 days.

-Standard Amazon delivery charges to Ireland for orders under £25 are as follows: (Usually takes 3 to 5 days)
+Standard Amazon UK delivery charges to Ireland for orders under £25 are as follows: (Usually takes 3 to 4 days)

-So, opting for the Amazon free super saver delivery to Ireland can save you a maximum of £6.
-OK – you might end up buying a bit more stuff than you planned to – but Amazon sell loads of cheap everyday items that everyone uses – such as bin liners, stationery etc – so you can just add on some small items to bring your order up to £25 to qualify for the free delivery.
+So, opting for the Amazon UK free super saver delivery to Ireland can save you a maximum of £6.
+OK – you might end up buying a bit more stuff than you originally planned to – but Amazon sells loads of cheap everyday items that everyone uses – such as bin liners, stationery etc – so you can just add on some small items to bring your order up to £25 to qualify for the free delivery.

-Amazon also do a Priority Delivery option to Ireland which they say takes just 2 days.
-The charge for this is £7.49 per delivery (£7 for Baby / Beauty / Grocery )
+Amazon Priority Delivery to Ireland should take just 2 days.
+The normal charge for this is £7.49 per delivery (£7 for Baby / Beauty / Grocery ) .

 Amazon daily Deals can be found here

-Tip – If you shop a lot online at UK shops – it might be worth signing up for an account at N26 .
-Their debit card has no fees on transactions in foreign currencies.
+Tip – If you shop a lot online at Amazon and other UK sonline hops – it might also be worth your while signing up for an account at new online bank N26 .
+Their debit card has no fees on spending in foreign currencies.

-Some Irish banks charge as much as 2% on purchases outside the Eurozone.
+Some Irish banks charge as much as 2% on purchases made outside the Eurozone.
 If you were to spend the equivalent of €2000 on UK shopping sites in a year – that would cost you an extra €40 in bank charges but nothing with N26!